James J. Stapleton PhD

 Ph.D., University of California, Davis

 Plant/pathogen/pest relationships are complex and involve interactions among biological, chemical, and physical processes.
-The research and extension focus of our laboratory is on understanding and manipulating elements of these processes to produce and support appropriate pest management and food sustainability strategies.
-Our work emphasizes development and implementation of alternatives to application of pesticides, primarily using quantitative and qualitative manipulation of passive solar energy, knowledge-based utilization of organic materials and byproducts, and other applications of ecological engineering.
+The research and extension focus of our laboratory is on understanding and engineering elements of these processes to produce and support appropriate pest management and food sustainability strategies.
+Our work emphasizes development and implementation of alternatives to application of pesticides, primarily using quantitative and qualitative manipulation of passive solar energy, knowledge-based utilization of organic materials and by-products, and other applications of ecological and agricultural engineering.
 Appropriate technology and circular economy issues are emphasized.

 Recent Products (partial):